#include <sys/systeminfo.h>long sysinfo(int command, char *buf, long count);

 Copy into the array pointed to by buf a string that names the present host machine.
 This is the string that would be returned by uname(2) in the nodename field.
 This hostname or nodename is often the name the machine is known by locally.
 The hostname is the name of this machine as a node in some network.
 Different networks may have different names for the node, but presenting the nodename to the appropriate network directory or name-to-address mapping service should produce a transport end point address.
 The name may not be fully qualified.
 Internet host names may be up to 256 bytes in length (plus the terminating null).

 Copy the null-terminated contents of the array pointed to by buf into the string maintained by the kernel whose value will be returned by succeeding calls to sysinfo() with the command SI_HOSTNAME.
-This command requires that the effective-user-id be super-user.
+This command requires that the calling process have the

 Copy into the array pointed to by buf the string that would be returned by uname(2) in the release field.
 Typical values might be 5.2 or 4.1.